top of page

 “The lion cubs have gained weight, going from approximately 9 kg to 45 kg each, and are being monitored by ICCN,” said Dr. Cassinga.

-Genetic testing carried out by Dr. Binemo, a veterinarian at Lubumbashi Zoo, confirmed the cubs had distinctive traits of captive-bred lions and were not typical of wild lions, confirming their South African origin.
+Genetic testing, carried out by Dr. Binemo, a veterinarian at Lubumbashi Zoo, confirmed that the cubs had distinctive traits of captive-bred lions.
+They were not typical of wild lions, confirming their South African origin.

-Loty Texera De Souza was sentenced to 12 months of penal servitude and a fine of 2,000,000 Congolese Francs.
+• Loty Texera De Souza was sentenced to 12 months of penal servitude and a fine of 2,000,000 Congolese Francs.
 His sentence was suspended for two years.
 The court found Loty guilty of direct participation in international illegal trafficking of protected species.

-Seydou Nzala Dumbia (alias Camara) was sentenced to 12 months of penal servitude and a fine of 2,000,000 Congolese Francs.
+• Seydou Nzala Dumbia (alias Camara) was also sentenced to 12 months of penal servitude and a fine of 2,000,000 Congolese Francs.
 His sentence was suspended for two years.
 The court found Seydou guilty of direct participation in international wildlife trafficking.

 Background on the Busted Lion Cub Trafficking Network